zak-45/WLEDVideoSync/README.md

 - Support for various video sources: image, video or WebUrl (even Youtube)
 - Support for desktop / desktop area, window content
 - Customizable LED effects
-- Complete API to integrate with third party application
+- API to integrate with third party application
 - Websocket for image cast if necessary
 - GUI: native, browser: can be accessed remotely, or even "headless": can be used as service